 What Is a User Story?

-A user story is a short, simple explanation of a software feature written from the perspective of the person who desires a new capability.
+A user story is a short, simple explanation of a software feature written by someone who desires a new capability.

 A user story describes the type of user, what they want, and why.
 It helps create a simplified description of a requirement.

 In the agile framework, a user story is the smallest unit of work.

-“Customers,” in this context, don’t have to be current users in the traditional sense, but rather, they can be internal customers or colleagues with the organization.
+“Customers,” in this context, don’t have to be current users in the traditional sense.
+Instead, they can be internal customers or colleagues with the organization.

 In kanban, teams pull user stories into their backlog and run them through their workflow.
-In scrum, user stories are added to sprints and “burned down” over the duration of a sprint.
+On the other hand, in the scrum, user stories are added to sprints and “burned down” throughout a sprint.

-What Are the 3 C’s in User Stories?
+What Are the 3C’s in User Stories?

 This is the format they should follow: